JedWag/rofi/README.md

 Please follow the [meson build instructions](INSTALL.md#meson) to build this fork, as autotools builds are not yet supported.

-Wayland support is enabled by default in this fork, along with X11/xcb.
+Wayland support is enabled by default, along with X11/xcb.

 rofi can also be built _without_ XCB: